Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 Adding pink and white peonies to flower arrangment

 STEP 3: A combination of white and pink peonies came next.
 I love these artificial peonies from Pottery Barn because they come in a group of four separate branches with both open and closed flowers.
-The variety gives a more realistic feel to the peonies.
+The variety gives a more realistic feel to the peonies because that is what you'd see with freshly cut flowers.

-Once again, I bent and folded the stems to make the flowers rise out of the arrangement where I wanted them.
+Once again, I bent and folded the stems to make the flowers rise out of the arrangement where I wanted them, but the stems could be cut if you'd like.

 Tucking in eucalyptus for flower arrangement